As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 - Invest in professional headshots: Blurry phone selfies kill credibility before you even get a chance

 Trust takes years to build but seconds to destroy online.
-These trust signals work subconsciously visitors make judgements about your competence before they’ve even read your bio.
+These trust signals work subconsciously; visitors make judgements about your competence before they’ve even read your bio.
 When someone’s considering their biggest purchase, every detail matters.
 Poor website design carries real business risks that go beyond just looking unprofessional.

 Speed Isn’t Everything, But It’s Pretty Close